 No matter what color their uniforms are, law enforcement officers are clothed in a great deal of authority.
 However, knowing what agency you are speaking with can be important.
 Remember, if the uniform is blue, you are likely speaking to a local police officer (unless it has a pin-stripe, that would be our Indiana State Police).
 If the uniform is brown, you are likely speaking to a county sheriff’s deputy.
 And if the uniform is brown and the person is wearing shorts, you are likely speaking to a UPS carrier.

 Looking for an attorney who can look past the color of your shirt?
 Contact us today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.